Frequently Asked Questions

 On some rare occasions, it is possible no stain is achieved at all.
 As we are unable to guarantee the ultimate stain you may achieve, you may wish to have a stain test before you get your tattoo done.
 The stain test should be carried out 48 hours before you have your tattoo.
 Please contact us should you require a stain test.
 Most people will however enjoy a beautiful red/brown stain if opting to have henna or a gorgeous blue/black if having the Jagua ink.

 Our prices are dependent on the intricacy and size of your body art.
 If you would like a quote for your body art, please provide a description on the booking from or upload a picture and we can provide you with a quote.

 Where are you based?

-There is a minimum charge of £50 for our remote service which will need to be paid in full 2 days prior to your appointment.
+There is a minimum charge of £100 for our home service which will need to be paid in full 2 days prior to your appointment.
 The price includes the cost of most medium sized tattoos (this may vary depending on the detail) and includes travel expenses within zones 1 & 2 in London.
 Our salon prices differ and are priced at the salon depending on the detail and size.

 Can you do any designs?